Joshlucpoll/tabletime/README.md

 ## Feature Requests or Queries

-For any feature requests or queries with the app, please use [this form](https://tabletime.app/contact) to contact me.
+For any feature requests or queries with the app, please use [this form](https://tabletime.app/contact) to contact me or feel free to open a [pull request](https://github.com/Joshlucpoll/tabletime/pulls).

 *Built with Flutter, still in development.*